 This apple fritter donut recipe took years of tweaking and has the key features I think are special about apple fritters.
 Crisp apples that are more on the tart side balance the sweetness of the dough and glaze.
-The fritters are perfectly crispy and craggy on the outside, and smell like they descended from apple heaven.
+The fritters are perfectly crispy and craggy on the outside and smell like they descended from apple heaven.

-Many donut shops use canned apple filling that is made of pure molten garbage, and very small pieces of overcooked poor quality apples.
-I like to use fairly big apple chunks, so you can really taste the apple, and they aren't cooked to total mush.
-The bigger pieces also create a greater diversity of flavor, with the outsides having lightly spiced caramelized flavor, and the insides having more of the raw apple bite.
 My preference for making apple fritters is either Honeycrisp, or Granny Smith apples.
 If you use Granny Smith, do not use the apple cider vinegar that is in the filling recipe, because they are tart enough on their own.
 For best results, don't ever use red or green delicious apples- as they are terrible for everything and should be banned for human consumption.

 There should be cologne that smells like this for real.